 Waqaa!
-Orutsararmiut Native Council (ONC) Social Services continually works in partnership with local agencies to encourage healthy families.
-Our main goal is to ensure the health and wellbeing of ONC’s Tribal members.
-Through challenges we face, our commitment to this work remains the same.
-Social Services would like to thank our community for your continued support.
-If you have any questions about our programs, please contact Social Services Director, Olinka Breaux at 543-2608.
+Our Social Services Department continually works in partnership with local agencies to encourage the growth of healthy and safe families.
+Our main goal is to ensure the health and well-being of ONC’s Tribal Members.
+Through the challenges we face, our commitment to this work remains tireless.
+We thank you, our community, for your continued support.
+If you have any questions about our programs, please contact Deborah Michaels, Director.

 Rural Child Welfare:

-David Simon and Ruth Imgalrea are ONC’s Rural Child Welfare Workers.
 We partner with the State of Alaska, Department of Health and Social Services, Office of Children Services to help monitor their In-Home cases without custody.
-They each carry a caseload of five cases located in Bethel and the Kuskokwim delta.
+They each carry a caseload of five cases located in Bethel and the Kuskokwim-Delta.

 Mondays 5:30 PM- 7:00 PM at the Tundra Women’s Coalition (TWC).
 Child care is provided.
 Taxi fare is provided.
 Taxi fare can be provided.
 Everyone is welcome!